 Some electronic hand hygiene compliance monitoring systems, such as CenTrak’s, provide more than just accurate hand hygiene compliance data.
 CenTrak also enables instantaneous reminders if a compliance opportunity was missed before the caregiver has had a chance to interact with a patient.

 What does this type solution look like?
 For example, with sensors that integrate directly into your hand hygiene dispensers and lightweight staff badges, a location-based hand hygiene compliance solution recognizes whether or not a healthcare worker washed their hands after their interaction with a patient and upon entering the next room.
 Failure to obey these hand hygiene protocols would result in a real-time reminder from the staff member’s badge to ensure compliance.
 CenTrak’s hand hygiene reminder system can be programmed to support any protocols implemented by your facility.

-CenTrak also supports other Real-Time Location System use cases including streamlining clinical workflows and improved infection control.
+CenTrak also supports other Real-Time Location System (RTLS) use cases including streamlining clinical workflows and improved infection control.
 With the same infrastructure, healthcare leaders can prevent cross contamination of equipment as well as ensure that all equipment is cleaned according to recommended protocols.
 This is especially important for medical scopes which have notoriously been linked to dangerous HAIs.